JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

 ```

-Now try to ping Again
+Now try to ping vm again

 ```bash
 ping -c3 -W 10 $VM1_IP
 ```

 This time we will be able to successfully ping again.

-But you may why I need to use the firewall policy I could have done the same in the VPC firewall Rules.
-Lets try to see the couple of the important features that firewall policies provides
+At this point, you might wonder why we used firewall policies instead of regular VPC firewall rules.Let's explore some key advantages of firewall policies in the next section.

 ### Firewall Association

-Lets say if you want to attach these policies with the other VPC networks , all you have to do is
+If you want to attach the same firewall policy to another VPC network, simply run:

 ```
 gcloud compute network-firewall-policies associations create \